Satori Cloud

 Support articles

-Answers maintained internally may not match what customers see publicly.
+Answers maintained internally may not match what customers see in your help content.

 Release notes

-Internal release notes and public release notes can become inconsistent.
+Internal release notes and customer-facing release notes can become inconsistent.

 Partner resources

-Partner guidance can go stale when it is exported or copied manually.
+Partner guidance can go stale when it is exported, copied, or shared manually.

 Less duplicated effort

-Avoid maintaining the same page in multiple places.
+Avoid maintaining the same page in multiple tools just to give external readers a better experience.

 Fewer stale pages

-Reduce the risk of public docs drifting away from the source content.
+Reduce the risk of customer-facing docs drifting away from the content your team actually maintains.

 A clearer content workflow

-Let teams write in Confluence and publish selected pages externally.
+Let teams write in Confluence and publish selected pages externally without rebuilding the whole docs process.

-Questions about keeping public docs in sync with Confluence
+Questions about keeping customer docs in sync with Confluence

-Why do public docs get out of sync with Confluence?
+Why do customer-facing docs get out of sync with Confluence?

-Can Satori Cloud keep public docs synced automatically?
+Can Satori Cloud keep customer docs synced automatically?

-The goal is to let teams publish selected Confluence pages as public pages, reducing the need to maintain separate copies.
+The goal is to let teams publish selected Confluence pages as customer-facing pages, reducing the need to maintain separate copies.
 Sync behaviour will depend on the first version of the product.

 Do I need to move my documentation out of Confluence?

-No. Satori Cloud is intended to work alongside Confluence by using it as the source for selected public pages.
+No. Satori Cloud is intended to work alongside Confluence by using it as the source for selected customer-facing pages.

 Is Satori Cloud available now?

 Satori Cloud is currently validating demand and shaping the first version.
-Join early access if stale public documentation is a problem for your team.
+Join early access if stale customer-facing documentation is a problem for your team.

-Join early access and help shape a simpler way to publish selected Confluence pages as public documentation.
+Join early access and help shape a simpler way to publish selected Confluence pages as branded customer-facing documentation.